HL7/fhir-pacio-rt/input/pagecontent/use_cases.md

 #### Description

 The payor compliance rules of Healthy HMO, Betsy's insurance provider, align with Medicare.
 They decide to audit the billing period that ended with the IPA specifying a higher payment rate.
 In order to perform this audit, Healthy HMO queries for Betsy's [active encounter](Encounter-RT-SNF-Encounter.html) and requests all associated timepoints.
-They select the [timepoint](Encounter-RT-SNF-Encounter-Re-assessment-Timepoint-1.html) running from February 26 ([Admission MDS](ClinicalImpression-RT-SNF-ClinicalImpression-1-MDS-5-day.html)) to March 11 ([MDS IPA](ClinicalImpression-RT-SNF-ClinicalImpression-2-MDS-IPA.html)).
+They select the [timepoint](Encounter-RT-SNF-Encounter-Re-Assessment-Timepoint-1.html) running from February 26 ([Admission MDS](ClinicalImpression-RT-SNF-ClinicalImpression-1-MDS-5-day.html)) to March 11 ([MDS IPA](ClinicalImpression-RT-SNF-ClinicalImpression-2-MDS-IPA.html)).
 Using this timepoint, Healthy HMO requests functional and cognitive status observations and clinical impressions within the billing range defined by the timepoint.
 This allows them to see that Betsy's demonstrated improvement until her ankle injury, indicating that she received appropriate care and that the IPA was justified.

 #### Client Queries

-##### Get the Re-assessment Timepoints Within an Encounter prior to the IPA
+##### Get the Re-Assessment Timepoints Within an Encounter prior to the IPA

 Healthy HMO's client app has received information on the IPA, including
 - The parent encounter id `RT-SNF-Encounter`